 the architecture of the existing building dates back to 1864 and several extensions and modifications were carried out over 150 years with the most recent addition in 2003, all of which were in the original style of the building while the new extension is contemporary in design.

 ‘the new galleries will take advantage of natural light and provide a different experience for the visitor. we will have the chance to reveal more of the museum’s collection in an innovative and hopefully thought-provoking way,’ dr. alan chong, director of the museum, said at the groundbreaking ceremony on november 9th, 2012: ‘we’re very keen to show how china relates to the rest of the world through trade, through migration, through immigration and exchange.’

-the ACM is dedicated to exploring the rich artistic heritage of asia, especially singapore’s ancestral cultures. through a collection of works of art and a varied exhibition programme, the museums hopes to deepen understanding of southeast asia, china, south asia, west asia, and the peranakan world. rare among museums in asia, the ACM connects audiences with many cultures. it began its operations at armenian street in 1997, which closed at end-2005, and re-opened on 25 april 2008 as the peranakan museum. the ACM’s flagship at the historic empress place building opened on 2 march 2003.
+about the asian civilisations museumthe ACM is dedicated to exploring the rich artistic heritage of asia, especially singapore’s ancestral cultures. through a collection of works of art and a varied exhibition programme, the museums hopes to deepen understanding of southeast asia, china, south asia, west asia, and the peranakan world. rare among museums in asia, the ACM connects audiences with many cultures. it began its operations at armenian street in 1997, which closed at end-2005, and re-opened on 25 april 2008 as the peranakan museum. the ACM’s flagship at the historic empress place building opened on 2 march 2003.

 via singapore straitstimes